khalid-el-masnaoui/PHP-Notes/SECURITY-PRACTICES.md

 it can help us with avoiding some security bugs early-on,

 we will discuss such tool and other static analysis tools like `phpstan`, in the folder `Tools`

+###  OWASP

+The Open Web Application Security Project (OWASP) provides resources and guidance relevant to securing web applications.
+While OWASP does not have a specific "PHP OWASP" project, its general principles and projects are highly applicable to PHP development.

+Key OWASP resources relevant to PHP security include:

+- **OWASP Top 10:**
+	- [This document](https://owasp.org/www-project-top-ten/) outlines the most critical security risks to web applications, providing a starting point for developers to address common vulnerabilities in PHP applications, such as Injection (SQL Injection, Command Injection), Broken Authentication, Cross-Site Scripting (XSS), and Insecure De-serialization (including PHP Object Injection).

 ## Resources